Mode8fx/Trogdor-Reburninated/README.md

 # Trogdor Reburninated
 This is an enhanced recreation of the Homestar Runner Flash game, _Trogdor_.
-It is currently available for PC, Switch, Wii U, Wii, Gamecube, 3DS, Vita, and PSP.
+It is currently available for PC, Switch, Wii U, Wii, 3DS, Vita, and PSP.

 Homestar Runner is no stranger to [fan ports](https://www.mrphlip.com/ds/pop_tire/) of its [Flash games](https://www.mrphlip.com/ds/secret/), and its impact on Flash media, as well as Internet media as a whole, cannot be overstated.
 Though the original game is still playable on modern devices through its [HTML5 port](https://old.homestarrunner.com/trogdor-canvas/index.html), this project aims to expand on the original release with new features and multiplatform libraries that allow for porting to a wide variety of systems.